acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_mnist.md

 ## 4. Train the model

-Before training the model to minimise the cross entropy loss, let's set up a callback function to evaluate the model performance during training.
+Before training the model to minimise the cross entropy loss, we can set up a callback function to evaluate the model performance during training.

 ```@example mnist
 using Statistics